For fewer than 25 employees

 Manage and track business associates

 You may have worked with companies that promise solutions, but fail to deliver.
-SecurityMetrics helps you identify which HIPAA requirements apply to your organization and guides you through HIPAA security compliance and supports you every step of the way to ensure your organization is HIPAA certified.
-SecurityMetrics provides unmatched support and has been globally awarded for its ability to do so.
+SecurityMetrics helps you identify which HIPAA requirements apply to your organization and guides you through HIPAA compliance.
+SecurityMetrics unmatched support helps you every step of the way to ensure your organization is HIPAA certified.
 When you partner with SecurityMetrics, you will love our detailed work and world-class support.